 From a Texan’s point of view, when visiting Portland Maine in May, you’re going to want to bring along an umbrella and a sweater, an empty stomach, and good walking shoes.
 Read on my friends!

 My husband and I flew to Boston, received a Mitsubishi Outlander Sport to drive for our road trip to Portland.
 The drive was about two hours long, and the minute we got on the highway, I felt as though we were going back in time.
-Going back into Fall that is.
+Going back into Fall, that is.
 The trees still had their fall colors.
-In Texas spring has already sprung.
-Not a bad thing at all, just a little surprising to me because I hadn’t been there in May before.
-We knew we were going to have some cold weather but enjoyed the drive and the scenery.
+In Texas, spring has already sprung.
+Not a bad thing at all, just a little surprising to me because I hadn’t been to Maine in May before.
+We knew we were going to have some cold weather and enjoyed the drive and the scenery.

 So, I went to Portland for the WITS19 Conference, and my husband went for sightseeing and to eat good food!
 We were there for six incredible days.

 Portland Maine in May

 You know the month of May – it’s the month that’s most unpredictable.
 In some parts of the U.S., it’s the month of the year that seems to be the time when winter is over, and spring hasn’t started to show.
 I have visited some states where all winter sports are closed, and spring/summer sports & adventures hadn’t started yet.
 However, when visiting Portland, Maine in May, you can rest assured everything is operating.
 The weather might not be the best, but there is undoubtedly a lot going on.

 From what we saw, all the restaurants were operating and packed with locals & travelers.
 The hotels were thriving with guests and bus tours were abundant, and people were walking around town everywhere.